London South East Colleges have taken a unique step this week by introducing Chinese language and culture to its curriculum and enrichment programme.

 Deputy Principal Andrew Slade welcomed Head Teacher of Orpington Chinese Languages School Gigi Chen to Bromley to take part in a partnership agreement signing ceremony.

-The agreement will see London South East Colleges introduce regular lessons in the Chinese language Mandarin to students in its 14-16 Technical Academy as well to students aged 16+ and studying full-time courses throughout the College.
+The agreement will see London South East Colleges introduce regular lessons in the Chinese language Mandarin to all students studying full-time courses throughout the College.
 This has been launched at Bromley and will be rolled-out to those studying at Bexley, Greenwich and Orpington in the future.
 It will also offer Chinese language and culture to students interested in broadening their horizons as part of its extensive enrichment programme.

 Over 955 million people speak Mandarin worldwide and the number is increasing as China expands its economy globally.
 The need for Mandarin speakers from the UK will become crucial if we are to actively engage and trade freely with China and the Far East in the coming years.
 In November 2015, the College played host to a delegation of Chinese College Principals in a move to foster greater educational and training links with similar institutions throughout China.
 This formed part of the College’s ambition to develop its international presence by creating a curriculum that has global appeal and develop an international student and staff exchange programme.